Daniel-KM/Omeka-S-module-Access/README.md

 The small derivatives files (medium and square thumbnails), can be protected too, but it is generally useless.
 Anyway, it depends on the original images.

+Don't forget to add derivative paths if you use module [Derivative Media].

 ##### When Omeka S is installed at the root of a domain or a sub-domain

 Insert the following lines at line 4 of [.htaccess], just after `RewriteEngine On`,